 And they have used clinical trials to establish that our diet plays a major role in our state of mind and mental health.

-Together, and with the help of acclaimed US science writer Scott C Anderson, they have produced a book which is being heralded as ‘ground-breaking’ and ‘a game changer’ across the globe – both within the scientific community and beyond.
+Together, and with the help of acclaimed US science writer Scott C Anderson, they produced a book which was heralded as ‘ground-breaking’ and ‘a game changer’ across the globe – both within the scientific community and beyond.

 “We have discovered that the gut microbiota influences our emotions.
 We have shown that people who are clinically depressed have less diversity in the bacteria in their gut than people who are not depressed.
 The question now is how can we improve the diversity of our bacteria,” explains Professor Dinan.

-The success of ‘The Psychobiotic Revolution’ globally is also being celebrated as a success story for Irish science, for UCC’s APC Microbiome Ireland research center and for Science Foundation Ireland which funded much of this vital research.
+The success of ‘The Psychobiotic Revolution’ globally was also celebrated as a success story for Irish science, for UCC’s APC Microbiome Ireland research center and for Science Foundation Ireland which funded much of this vital research.